shieldgenerator7/DnD-Stories/Library/Spells_DC20_Official_CliffNotes.md

 # Command (2 AP + 1 MP)

-*Enchantment - 10 Spaces - Hear, See within 1 minute - 1 Round*
+*Enchantment - 10 Spaces – See within 1 minute, Hear you - 1 Round*

 You command a creature.